davidbhr/CompactionAnalyzer/README.md

 # CompactionAnalyzer

-Evaluates strength of tissue compaction around cells in fibrous matrices by evaluating the fiber directionality.
+Quantification of tissue compaction (as a measure of the contractile strength) for cells or spheroids that are embedded in fiber materials.
+This is done by evaluating the fiber direction to the cell center on one hand and the intensity around the cell on the other.